fabiovitalba/unibz-tabletop-script-compiler/README.md

 ```

 ## 1.3 Expressions
-Expressions containe a few operators:
+Expressions contain several operators:
 * `+`, `-`, `*`, `/`: Addition, subtraction, multiplication and division between numbers (`int` or `dec`).
-Expressions that affect numeric values are automatically cast to an apropriate type.
+Expressions that affect numeric values are automatically cast to an appropriate type.
 Meaning that only if both operands are of type `int`, the result will be of type `int`.
-If one the operands is of type `dec`, then the result will be of type `dec`.
+If one of the operands is of type `dec`, then the result will be of type `dec`.

 * `+`: String concatenation if the left operand in an expression is of type `str`.